tetracorp/k240/docs/_posts/2018-06-19-0-general-alien-mechanics.md

 zero), although the Kll'Kp'Qua uniquely store surplus colonists in the Hibernation Hive and all colony ships draw population from there.

+The initial alien colony does not become active until 80 days from game start.
+Becoming active means that it can place buildings beyond the initial group, construct ships, fire missiles, send scouts, and so on.
+New colonies become active 40 days after they are initially established.

 ### Survival

 Each alien has its own rules for what buildings it needs to survive, what